 If you’re looking for an exception to that rule – and an exceptional legal education, to boot – take a closer look at Roger Williams.
 Building on a 20-year legacy as Rhode Island’s only law school and as a leading institution in Southern New England, RWU Law disrupted the market by boldly instituting its new Affordable Excellence initiative for 2014-2015.
-Now extended for 2015-2016, the initiative makes us the best-priced ABA-accredited private law school in the Northeast and one of the best values on the East Coast.
+Now extended a third year for 2016-2017, the initiative makes us the best-priced ABA-accredited private law school in the Northeast and one of the best values on the East Coast.

 On the affordability side:

 - We reduced tuition by nearly 18 percent for the 2014-15 year (to $33,792), and extended the reduction for 2015-16 and 2016-17.
 No RWU Law student will pay more, guaranteed.

 - And we implemented a tuition guarantee, which means that for each incoming class, tuition will be frozen at the incoming rate ($33,792 for the 2016-17 incoming class) for up to three years, for all students who remain continuously enrolled full time.

 - Compared with the previous tuition model (and assuming a 3 percent tuition increase each year, which is typical for many law schools), the tuition reduction and guarantee translate to some $30,426 in savings over the course of three years — before any potential financial aid is applied.

 Plus, you’ll benefit from the rigorous, personalized and, above all, marketable legal education you’ll get at RWU Law – one in which graduates emerge job-ready and prepared to thrive in early careers, even in today’s tough legal employment market.